 The PhD Program in Biochemistry has NO spring admissions.

 Application Deadline: Deliberations for admission begin in late December.
-All applications and related documents should be received by December 15, 2016.
-Late applications will be considered, however, and documents or test scores received late will be added to your file as they arrive.
-Applications completed prior to the deadline will be reviewed first, and late applications will be reviewed on a space available basis.
+All applications and related documents should be received by December 1, 2017.
+However, late applications will be considered.
+Documents or test scores received late will be added to your file as they arrive.
+Applications completed prior to the deadline will be reviewed first, and late applications will be given a lower priority.

 Applicants will be contacted by email as soon as possible following the application review process with further information and details about travel to Boulder and lodging during our visit weekends.
 Successful Biochemsitry applicants will be invited to interview at the Biochemistry Recruitment Weekend.
-Our admitted Chemistry applicants will be invited to attend one of the Chemistry Open House Weekends.
+Admitted Chemistry applicants will be invited to attend one of the Chemistry Open House Weekends.
 Dates for these weekends will be published here when they have been scheduled.

 Chemistry Open House Weekends:

 Opportunity for Underrepresented Students: The Colorado Advantage Graduate Preview Weekend provides an opportunity for underrepresented students to visit campus and preview doctoral programs in science, math, and engineering departments at CU-Boulder.